 Geographically, the project covers nine countries from the Northern Dimension area, which includes the Nordic autonomous regions and the Saami area.
 Read more about our project partners here.
 One of the project goals is to increase the interconnectedness within this area and to feed into new partnerships and initiatives in the field of living heritage.

-The project budget, totalling 254 000 euros, is funded by the Ministry for Foreign Affairs of Finland, the Northern Dimension Partnership for Culture (NDCP) and the Finnish Heritage Agency.
+Following its energetic first year of activities, the project achieved a new lot of funding totalling the project budget to 463 000 euros.
+The project is mainly funded by the Ministry for Foreign Affairs of Finland (so-called IBA funds) and partially by the Northern Dimension Partnership for Culture (NDCP) and the Finnish Heritage Agency.